BoBeenLee/storybook-addon-tailwindcss-dark-mode/README.md

 # Storybook Addon Tailwind CSS Dark Mode

-Addon for storybook which toggle dark mode using tailwind css 📃 This helps and simplifies development of dark mode.
+Addon for storybook which toggle dark mode using tailwind css.
+This helps and simplifies development of dark mode.

 ## Getting Started